adambard/learnxinyminutes-docs/whip.html.markdown

 ; Nesting forms works as you expect.
 (* 2 (+ 1 3)) ; => 8

-; There's a boolean type.
+; There's a Boolean type.
 true
 false